Flumps (sweet)

-A Flumps is a British sweet made of marshmallow.
+A Flumps (sing. & pl.) is a British sweet (candy) made of marshmallow.
 The sweet is a combination of pink, yellow, white and blue marshmallow, which has the appearance of a long, twisted helix.
 Flumps are sold in the United Kingdom and are made by the confectioner Barratt.

-They consist of glucose-fructose syrup, sugar, gelatin, cornflour, natural flavouring, and natural colours (Riboflavin, Cochineal).
+They consist of glucose-fructose syrup, sugar, gelatin, corn flour, natural flavouring, and natural colours (Riboflavin, Cochineal).
 Flumps are sold as individual "cables" and in packets of “Mini Flumps”.

-Widely loved by the British public, the colourful twisted marshmallow won the "National Flump Award" on the popular British TV channel 'Channel 5' programme "The Nation's Favourite Sweets."
+Flumps have been sold since 1981 or earlier.